robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 We examined scale-dependent multilayer networks motivated by behavioural, landscape, and spatial ecology to and applied this framework to caribou (*Rangifer tarandus*) on Fogo Island, Newfoundland, Canada.
-We use study to address two principal questions associated with scale-dependent multilayer networks.
-First, to what degree does the social scale of relationships, spatial scale of landscapes, and temporal scale of analysis influence our ability to interpret complex social systems?
-Second, can variation in the social, spatial, and temporal scale improve our understanding of the relationship between social association and seasonal resource availability?
-We conclude with further development and application of scale in multilayer networks with respect to habitat selection and space use, movement ecology and collective movement, and phenotypes and individual fitness.
+First, we test to what degree the social scale of relationships, spatial scale of landscapes, and temporal scale of analysis influences our ability to interpret complex social systems.
+Second, we address how variation in the social, spatial, and temporal scale improves our understanding of the relationship between social association and seasonal resource availability.
+We conclude with potential future developments and applications of scale in multilayer networks.

 # Methods